neronmoon/neronmoon.github.io/index.md

 layout: default
 ---

-I am DevOps and backend developer from Kaliningrad, Russia 🇷🇺
+I am DevOps and backend developer from Gdańsk, Poland 🇵🇱

 I adore technologies and building new things out of them.
 My web background has given me a solid experience in designing systems from scratch and scale them, quickly adapting to the crazy world,